dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

                   Err : TransferBatchError });
 ```

 If the caller principal is not permitted to act on a token id, then the token id receives the `Unauthorized` error response.
-This is the case if the token is not held in the subaccount specified in the `from` account.
+This may be the case if the token is not held in the subaccount specified in the `from` account.

 The `memo` parameter is an arbitrary blob that is not interpreted by the ledger.
 The ledger SHOULD allow memos of at least 32 bytes in length.